No matter what you plan on using a VPN for, one thing it must be is fast.

 Please see my NordVPN speed test page for all the numbers.

-Running over 6100 servers in 61 countries makes NordVPN’s server list one of the largest around.
+Running nearly 6400 servers in 111 countries makes NordVPN’s server list one of the largest around.

 Privacy has always been a priority for Panama based NordVPN too.